 The Casino Operator may elect to use any one of the Super Bet pay-tables outlined above.
 The pay table in use must be displayed at the gaming table.
+In the event the player’s hand contains multiple Super Bet combinations only the highest combination will be paid.

 5.10 The settlement of winning Super Bet Wagers will take place in clockwise order and prior to the Dealer acting on the option selected by each player in turn.